What is a Care Plan After Breast Cancer Treatment?

 It's important for your health that you continue the follow-up care after your breast cancer treatment.
 You have unique needs, so your care plan will be customized to suit your needs and provide the best outcomes for your health.

-At Rocky Mountain Cancer Centers, your health care team is here to talk with you about anything that affects your health and well-being.
+At Rocky Mountain Breast Specialists, your healthcare team is here to talk with you about anything that affects your health and well-being.
 As with any questions you have during treatment, be sure to speak with your oncologist and other cancer care providers about your specific circumstances.
+You don’t have to wait until your appointment every few months.
+Reach out to your team as you notice new side effects or as other concerns arise.